-I read a lot--usually novels or literary nonfiction, although I have a guilty weakness for financial literature, health articles, and dating/relationship self-help books.
+I read a lot--usually novels or literary nonfiction, although I have a guilty weakness for financial literature, health articles, and parenting (used to be dating/relationship/self-help) books.
 I think and write a lot about education and teaching because that matters to me.
 While living in Korea and married to a Korean, I've become fascinated with Korean culture and history, so I often write about that and reflect on my experiences.

 I write often.
 It's what I want to do when I grow up.

 Obviously, I enjoy travel--both big and small.
 Min Gi and I like nature-type, historic-landmark-type travel more than shopping/partying-type travel (though I believe in our formerly single lives, we both did quite a bit more of the latter).
 Hiking was our first date, and continues to be a regular activity for us.

 I love swing dance--especially Lindy hop, though I am notoriously awkward.
 Early in our relationship, Min Gi signed up for classes, so now we both dance.
 We even had a swing dance wedding at out swing dance club in Korea.
 We have informal dance parties now with our toddler and are looking into finding a regular dance gig in our (still new) hometown.